 - It make take several shopping trips and several boutiques.
 I found my dress on my first trip but you may not.
 No shame in that but have other appointments planned and scheduled.
 I had two other appointments in the books that I was able to very easily cancel.
 Just keep in mind: flexibility, time, and your budget.
 The place I went to first was a sister location to the boutique my future sister-in-law got her dress from.
 (The White Magnolia.
 Cannot recommend it enough!)
 The other two places were ones I’d seen advertised on The Knot and Wedding Wire, online wedding planning websites.

 - Accessories.
 This is last because it might not be at the forefront of your mind while shopping but it should be.
 Veils, jewelry, hair accessories, and shoes… these things add up really fast.
 So plan to shop for them the same day you find your dress or soon after.
 This way, you can get a full picture of what you will look like on your big day, and what you’re spending on it all.

 I figured I’d include some of the dresses I tried on (and didn’t choose) here.
 We were not allowed to take pictures in them so I went onto the designer’s websites and pulled some.
 Enjoy.

 Just like finding a husband or wife: once you’ve found the right one, stop looking!

-Perhaps you hate weddings?
-Perhaps you hate snow?
+Perhaps you hate the wedding posts?
+Perhaps you hate dress shopping?
 You do you, boo.